markruth2nd/First-Calendar-app/README.md

       </section> "
 I will then duplicate the above to total 18 hours of my 24 hour day.
 I will add an additional section above the 18 hours with the title "Appointment added to localstorage".

+I can then create a function using JSQuery so that the Save Button will save any text the user adds to the text area.